MatheusLeiteCarneiro/product-manager-cli/README.md

     * Robust validation of all user inputs.
 * **Professional Git Workflow:**
     * Creating a `.gitignore` to clean the repository.
-    * Using atomic commits for each feature or fix, with clear messages.
+    * Using commits for each feature or fix, with clear messages.

 ---